-a) Public/private opinions: Only a handful of environmental and indigenous groups still oppose biotechnology in the highland provinces.
-Farmers of other minority groups seem to favor the introduction of GE crops, particularly along the Coast.
-Thus, amongst farmers views are often at odds, with opposition being small and concentrated in certain groups of the Ecuadorian population.

-Market acceptance/studies: Biotechnology is a growing topic of discussion.
+- a) Public/private opinions: In general producers in the highland provinces still oppose biotechnology.
+These farmers primarily grow native crops, such as potatoes, Andean corn, Andean grains, and beans.
+Producers from the coast seem to favor the introduction of GE crops.
+These farmers largely produce yellow corn and rice.
+Thus, amongst farmers, views are often at odds, with opposition being small and concentrated in certain groups of the Ecuadorian population.
+Several environmental groups opposed to GE crops have been effective in shaping public opinion. - b) Market acceptance/studies: Biotechnology is a growing topic of discussion.
 Most Ecuadorian farmers and food manufacturers do not oppose GE products.
 The last public opinion poll was conducted in 2008 by Ecuador's Ministry of the Environment (Organismos genéticamente modificados, biotecnología y bioseguridad: estudio de percepción pública, Quito, Ecuador: Ministerio del Ambiente, Programa de Bioseguridad; Jarrín, G. and V. Solís, 2008).
 FAS Quito estimates that the general public is not opposed to the production or consumption of GE foods.
 For example, food manufacturers have stated that after mandatory labeling of GE foods was enforced, consumption did not decrease.
 In contrast, when nutritional labeling was enforced, consumption of foods with high sugar and fat content went down.